Legal

 download, copy, cache, host, or otherwise store on a Server

-the intellectual property rights of others.
-Web Hosts Australia has
+intellectual property rights of others.
+Web Hosts Australia

-the right to disable access to, or remove, infringing content
+has the right to disable access to, or remove, infringing

-to the extent required under any law or regulation, including
+content to the extent required under any law or regulation,

-suspend permanently or terminate the Services of any Customer
+right to suspend permanently or terminate the Services of

-that repeatedly violates Web Hosts Australia's Intellectual Property
+any Customer that repeatedly violates Web Hosts Australia's

 E-mail Policy